Detroit police chief defends 'necessary' force when protesters aren't peaceful

 NYC SHOOTINGS SURGE AS GUNFIGHT IN BROOKLYN APARTMENT LOBBY CAUGHT ON VIDEO

-It's a situation law enforcement is dealing with across the country, he said, vowing that his city will not become a Seattle or Portland, as referenced by the judge in the order.
+It's a situation law enforcement is dealing with across the country, he said.

 When co-host Will Cain asked if Detroit would use the Portland or Seattle police model as referenced in the order, he responded, "Not for James Craig.
 That is not the model."